 When to Stay Local

-During development - you need request-level payload logs and the ability to set breakpoints at the tool boundary.
+- During development - you need per-hop logs and breakpoints at the tool boundary.

-Sub-second chat or voice UX where every millisecond of managed overhead is visible to users.
+- Sub-second chat or voice UX where managed overhead is user-visible.

-Tools on private networks or requiring local session state that the provider cannot reach.
+- Tools on private networks or requiring local session state.

-Custom goal gates: compliance judges, human-in-the-loop approval steps, or application-specific termination logic that the provider's runtime cannot implement.
+- Custom goal gates: compliance judges, human-in-the-loop approval, or termination logic the provider runtime cannot implement.

 When Managed Makes Sense

-Many separate agents sharing one MCP tool surface - the provider handles routing, not you.
+- Many separate agents sharing one MCP tool surface.

-Teams that prefer paying with a tracing API subscription rather than maintaining a loop runner.
+- Teams that prefer paying with a tracing subscription rather than maintaining a loop runner.

-Build local first.
-Log tool name, argument size, latency, and result size per hop from day one.
+- Build local first.
+Log tool name, argument size, latency, result size per hop from day one.

-Classify your tools.
-Tag each one: read vs write, local vs remote, latency-sensitive vs batch-tolerant.
+- Classify tools: read vs write, local vs remote, latency-sensitive vs batch-tolerant.

-Move read-heavy tolerant tools managed first.
-Keep write tools local until you have idempotency keys and retry semantics confirmed.
+- Move read-only, tolerant tools to managed first.
+Keep write tools local until idempotency keys and retry semantics are confirmed.

-Enable provider tracing before cutover and compare inner-hop counts against your local logs.
-If the counts diverge, investigate before going live.
+- Enable provider tracing before cutover and compare inner-hop counts against your local logs.
+Divergence means something changed.

 Swarms to Keep an Eye On

-Split your latency metrics: model time versus tool time per user-visible reply.
-An aggregate response-time figure hides which hop is slow.
+- Split latency metrics: model time vs tool time per user-visible reply.
+An aggregate figure hides which hop is slow.

-Measure MCP cold-start from a fresh process, not from a warm re-use.
-That is what a first-morning user experiences.
+- Measure MCP cold-start from a fresh process - that is what a first-morning user experiences.

-Audit write tools for idempotency keys before moving any of them to managed mode.
+- Audit write tools for idempotency keys before moving any to managed mode.

-Tool count check: past roughly 25 tools, evaluate deferred schema loading to reduce input token cost.
+- Tool count check: past ~25 tools, evaluate deferred schema loading to reduce input token cost.